MATH and SCIENCE 8 (These courses run all year on alternate days)

 This course is aimed at students interested in academic post-secondary programs.
 Topics include working with exponents, graphing linear functions, solving linear systems of equations, multiplying and factoring polynomials, trigonometry, probability and financial literacy.
 Students who plan to apply for technical programs involving the study of first-year Calculus, such as engineering, computer sciences, medical sciences, etc., need to take this course.
 Check with a counsellor if you have a specific program in mind.

-Prerequisite: Apprenticeship and Workplace Math 10 or Foundations of Mathematics 10
+Prerequisite: Workplace Math 10 or Foundations of Mathematics 10

 Teacher recommendation: for students who have passed Foundations of Math 10 with less than 65%